brylevkirill/notes/Deep Learning.md

   - `code` <https://github.com/mokemokechicken/keras_npi>

-#### Cortes, Gonzalvo, Kuznetsov, Mohri, Yang - ["AdaNet: Adaptive Structural Learning of Artificial Neural Networks"](http://arxiv.org/abs/1607.01097)
+#### ["AdaNet: Adaptive Structural Learning of Artificial Neural Networks"](http://arxiv.org/abs/1607.01097) Cortes, Gonzalvo, Kuznetsov, Mohri, Yang
 >	"We present a new theoretical framework for analyzing and learning artificial neural networks.
 Our approach simultaneously and adaptively learns both the structure of the network as well as its weights.
 The methodology is based upon and accompanied by strong data-dependent theoretical learning guarantees, so that the final network architecture provably adapts to the complexity of any given problem."

 >	"Our method optimizes for generalization performance, and it explicitly and automatically addresses the trade-off between model architecture and empirical risk minimization, ideas that have been under-explored in deep learning.
 Our techniques are general and can be applied to other neural network architectures, including CNNs and LSTMs as well as to other learning settings such as multi-class classification and regression, all of which serve as interesting avenues for future work."